uoowuo/plantrunes/README.md

 These are 5 easily recognizable possible states for each of: water level, temperature and light level.
 The 6th rare highest state is represented by a double mark in the 5th position.

-At these heights, the following marks are added, according to their values:
+At these heights the following marks are added, according to their values:

 ---